 - WHICH CERAMIC ARMOR PLATE IS THE BEST?

 When it comes to ballistic protection, there are many different kinds of armor solutions available in the market.
-Some people opt for Kevlar bulletproof vests, whereas some, who also need protection from rifle rounds need hard armor plates with plate carriers.
+Some people opt for aramid bulletproof vests, while others also need protection from rifle rounds.
+For those, we can offer Hard Armor Plates.

 When it comes to rifle-level hard armor plates, materials like ceramics, polyethylene, and steel are used.
 Today, we are going to talk in detail about ceramic armor panels, so read on to learn more.

 - Ceramic Materials: Explore armor-grade ceramics like alumina and Silicon Carbide.